nnellans/github-workflows-guide/README.md

     types:
     - opened

-#option 4: manual trigger where you can specify inputs
+#option 4: manual trigger where you can specify a max of 10 inputs
 on:
   workflow_dispatch:
     inputs: